Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Factors that contribute to the total cost of ownership include:

 1. Development & Integration: Your team needs to correctly implement the Supabase client libraries, set up database tables, configure Row Level Security (RLS), and integrate authentication.
 This requires skilled mobile app development or web development expertise.
+For complex integrations, consider an API-first architecture that scales cleanly.

 2. Database Architecture: Designing an efficient Postgres schema is critical for performance and cost.
 A poorly designed database can quickly exceed storage and compute quotas.
 If you’re comparing database options, consider reading our guide on MongoDB pricing to understand alternative approaches.